 Kathleen Bickford Berzock (Ph.D., Art History, Indiana University, 1995) is Associate Director of Curatorial Affairs at the Mary and Leigh Block Museum of Art, where she provides artistic leadership of the museum’s exhibition program and collection strategy in support of the museum’s cross-cultural and interdisciplinary mission.
 Berzock has a strong interest in museum practice and history, particularly in regard to African art.
 She was curator of African Art at the Art Institute of Chicago from 1995 – 2013.
 There she oversaw the development and display of the museum’s African art collection and presented internationally acclaimed exhibitions, including Benin—Kings and Rituals: Court Arts from Nigeria (2008) and For Hearth and Altar: African Ceramics from the Keith Achepohl Collection (2005), for which she also authored the scholarly catalogue.
 She was also research assistant for African art at the Metropolitan Museum of Art (1993-1995).
 She is co-editor (with Christa Clarke) and contributor to the volume Representing Africa in American Art Museums: A Century of Collecting and Display (2010), which includes essays on the history of thirteen museum collections and through them chronicles the shifts in meaning and public perception of African art in this country.
 Other museum publications include Benin: Royal Arts of a West African Kingdom (AIC, 2008) and The Miracles of Mary: A 17th Century Ethiopian Manuscript (AIC, 2002).

-Jason T. Busch is Deputy Director for Curatorial Affairs and Museum Programs at the Saint Louis Art Museum, where he oversees the Curatorial, Exhibitions and Collections, and Public Programs and Education divisions.
-He was formerly Chief Curator at Carnegie Museum of Art in Pittsburgh, and curator of decorative arts and design at the Minneapolis Institute of Arts and the Wadsworth Atheneum Museum of Art.
+Jason T. Busch is the Director of the American Folk Art Museum.
+He was formerly Deputy Director for Curatorial Affairs and Museum Programs at the Saint Louis Art Museum, Chief Curator at Carnegie Museum of Art in Pittsburgh, and curator of decorative arts and design at the Minneapolis Institute of Arts and the Wadsworth Atheneum Museum of Art.
 Jason received his master’s degree in Early American Culture from the Winterthur Program at the University of Delaware and has a bachelor’s degree in American Studies from Miami University in Ohio.
 He has actively contributed to scholarship on decorative arts, culminating in several exhibitions and publications, including Currents of Change: Art and Life Along the Mississippi River, 1850–1861 and Inventing the Modern World: Decorative Arts at World’s Fairs, 1851 – 1939.

 Judith F. Dolkart is Mary Stripp and R. Crosby Kemper Director of the Addison Gallery of American Art, Phillips Academy.
 Previously, she served as deputy director of art and archival collections and Gund Family Chief Curator at the Barnes Foundation.
 Joining in 2010, Ms. Dolkart helped plan the relocation of the collections to Philadelphia.
 Under her stewardship, the Barnes launched an exhibition program and published three books in 2012, notably The Barnes Foundation: Masterworks and Renoir in the Barnes Foundation.